rica142003/Computer-Optimization-Projects/SSD Performance Profiling/readme.md

 This setup provided a clean measurement of both average latency and tail latency at queue depth one.
 The block sizes (4 KiB and 128 KiB) were chosen as multiples of the device’s 4 KiB sector size, ensuring proper alignment.

+## Block-Size & Pattern Sweep

+The block-size sweep experiments were implemented using fio job files that encode both the global parameters and the specific workloads required for analysis.
+Each job file fixed the access pattern, either random or sequential, and then varied the request size across the prescribed set of 4 KiB, 16 KiB, 32 KiB, 64 KiB, 128 KiB, and 256 KiB blocks, with optional extensions to 512 KiB and 1 MiB for sequential workloads.
+Individual workloads were separated by `stonewall` to ensure that tests executed sequentially instead of concurrently so it isolates the performance characteristics of each block size.

+irect I/O (`direct=1`) was enabled to bypass the page cache, ensuring that results reflected device behavior rather than host buffering.
+The job files targeted the raw block device to guarantee alignment to the physical 4 KiB sectors.
+The Linux asynchronous I/O engine (`ioengine=libaio`) was used with a queue depth of one (`iodepth=1`) to maintain comparability between throughput and latency metrics.
+Each run was time-based with a fixed duration, producing stable results, and latency percentiles (p50, p95, p99) were collected to capture both central tendency and tail behavior.

 # Results

 ## Zero-queue baselines